wachsbm1/c_uart_interface_time_test/README.md

-C-UART Interface Example
+C-UART Interface Time Test Example (derived from the C-UART Interface Example)
 ========================

 This is a simple MAVLink to UART interface example for *nix systems that can allow communication between Pixhawk and an offboard computer.

 This example will receive one MAVLink message and send one MAVLink message.
+Furthermore, this example will also time how long it takes to send and receive the message.

 Building